pearcem0/profile-api/README.md

 `env GOOS=linux GOARCH=amd64 go build -o /tmp/main contact`

+### Runtime Env Vars

+To use environment variables at run time I've added a function `getEnv` in the main file that takes a key and a fallback.
+You can call this function with the key you are expecting and if that environment variable is not set, use the fallback.
+This can be used for things like Stage, Region, etc.

+To use with Lambda, the environment variables will need to be set on creation or by updating the lambda function to include the variable and it's value.
+Similarly if you are running the code locally you would need to set the variable with a value, or the fallback (passed into the function in the code) is used.

 ### Package it up for Lambda

 Package it up as a zip file for Lambda.